-You'll be asked whether or not you'd like to obtain your confirmation letter online through PDF or through e-mail.
+You'll be asked whether or not you'd like to obtain your confirmation letter online through PDF or through the mail.
 If you select to obtain your confirmation letter online, you’ll need Adobe Reader to access your document.
-You'll now be requested to confirm your info.
-If you notice any errors there will be no way to correct and you’ll have to restart the application process.
+You'll now be requested to confirm your information.
+If you notice any errors, there will be no way to correct them and you’ll have to restart the application process.
 If everything is correct, you’ll receive the EIN following your submission.

 The IRS additionally gives a Tax ID obtainment service through conventional mail.
 This feature sometimes takes 4-5 weeks, depending on IRS demand and workload.
-In case your application is denied because of the errors, you'll have to wait a few weeks just to obtain your error/denial message.
+In case your application is denied because of errors, you'll have to wait a few weeks to obtain your error/denial letter.

-Be aware that many of those error messages don't offer any exact instruction on easy methods to resolve the issue, and it's possible you'll have to start the EIN application process again from the start.
+Be aware that many of those error letters don't offer any exact instruction on easy methods to resolve the issue, and it's possible you'll have to start the EIN application process again from the beginning.
 The IRS additionally accepts EIN applications by fax, and it sometimes takes as many as 4 days to process faxed applications.

 Taxpayers can fax a completed Form SS-4 (PDF) application to their state's fax number.
-If the taxpayer’s fax number is supplied, a fax might be dispatched again with the EIN inside four business days.
-However, utilizing this technique is not 100% foolproof, as there isn't a confirmation that your fax was efficiently delivered or that the right terminal had obtained it on the opposite end.
+If the taxpayer’s fax number is supplied, a fax might be dispatched again with the EIN within 4 business days.
+However, utilizing this technique is not 100% foolproof, as there isn't a confirmation that your fax was efficiently delivered or that the right terminal has received it on the opposite end.

 If you need help with obtaining an EIN, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.